Willard Libby

 Willard Frank Libby (December 17, 1908 – September 8, 1980) was an American physical chemist noted for his role in the 1949 development of radiocarbon dating, a process which revolutionized archaeology and palaeontology.
 For his contributions to the team that developed this process, Libby was awarded the Nobel Prize in Chemistry in 1960.

 A 1931 chemistry graduate of the University of California, Berkeley, from which he received his doctorate in 1933, he studied radioactive elements and developed sensitive Geiger counters to measure weak natural and artificial radioactivity.
 During World War II he worked in the Manhattan Project's Substitute Alloy Materials (SAM) Laboratories at Columbia University, developing the gaseous diffusion process for uranium enrichment.

-After the war, Libby accepted professorship at the University of Chicago's Institute for Nuclear Studies, where he developed the technique for dating organic compounds using carbon-14.
+After the war, Libby accepted a professorship at the University of Chicago's Institute for Nuclear Studies, where he developed the technique for dating organic compounds using carbon-14.
 He also discovered that tritium similarly could be used for dating water, and therefore wine.
 In 1950, he became a member of the General Advisory Committee (GAC) of the Atomic Energy Commission (AEC).
 He was appointed a commissioner in 1954, becoming its sole scientist.
 He sided with Edward Teller on pursuing a crash program to develop the hydrogen bomb, participated in the Atoms for Peace program, and defended the administration's atmospheric nuclear testing.

-Libby resigned from the AEC in 1959 to become Professor of Chemistry at University of California, Los Angeles (UCLA), a position he held until his retirement in 1976.
-In 1962, he became the Director of the University of California statewide Institute of Geophysics and Planetary Physics (IGPP).
+Libby resigned from the AEC in 1959 to become professor of chemistry at University of California, Los Angeles (UCLA), a position he held until his retirement in 1976.
+In 1962, he became the director of the University of California statewide Institute of Geophysics and Planetary Physics (IGPP).
 He started the first Environmental Engineering program at UCLA in 1972, and as a member of the California Air Resources Board, he worked to develop and improve California's air pollution standards.

 Early life and career

-Willard Frank Libby was born in Parachute, Colorado on December 17, 1908, the son of farmers Ora Edward Libby and his wife Eva May (née Rivers).
+Willard Frank Libby was born in Parachute, Colorado, on December 17, 1908, the son of farmers Ora Edward Libby and his wife Eva May (née Rivers).
 He had two brothers, Elmer and Raymond, and two sisters, Eva and Evelyn.
 Libby began his education in a two-room Colorado schoolhouse.
 When he was five, Libby's parents moved to Santa Rosa, California.
 He attended Analy High School, in Sebastopol, from which he graduated in 1926.
 Libby, who grew to be 6 ft 2 in tall, played tackle on the high school football team.

 In 1927 he entered the University of California, Berkeley, where he received his BS in 1931, and his PhD in 1933, writing his doctoral thesis on the "Radioactivity of ordinary elements, especially samarium and neodymium: method of detection" under the supervision of Wendell Mitchell Latimer.
 Independently of the work of George de Hevesy and Max Pahl, he discovered that the natural long-lived isotopes of samarium primarily decay by emission of alpha particles.